|Coat of arms||

 House Baelish (ADWD)

-House Butterwell was once a rich house with extensive lands, though its main incomes came from dairy cows, and they once had a castle called Whitewalls.
+House Butterwell was once a rich house with extensive lands, though its main incomes came from dairy cows, prompting some to dismiss their origins as little more than upjumped cattle thieves, and once had a castle called Whitewalls.
 House Butterwell was said to have had the best wines outside of the Arbor.

 Lord Butterwell was Hand of the King to Aegon IV Targaryen.
 King Aegon stayed one night at House Butterwell's castle, Whitewalls, and gave his Hand a dragon egg in return for "access" to Butterwell's three maiden daughters.
 By the next day all three had royal bastards on the way, according to the stories.